-The Annual Report of the Department of Marine and Fisheries for 1904 contains the following paragraphs on the Wallace Harbour Range Lights that were erected that year on MacFarlane Point.
+The Annual Report of the Department of Marine and Fisheries for 1904 contains the following paragraphs on Wallace Harbour Range Lights that were erected that year:

-In March of 1904, the rear range tower was sold to Graham Long, who cut the tower into three pieces and relocated the sections to Malgash Point, where the tower was reassembled and converted into a summer vacation home.
+In March 1994, the rear range tower was sold to Graham Long, who cut the tower into three pieces the following year and relocated the sections to Malagash Point, where the tower was reassembled and converted into an attractive summer home.